Hawaii Sailing Organizations

 Sears: Usually hosted at RBM but will vary annually depending on the boat being used in the finals

 CISA Clinic - The California International Sailing Association provides advanced training for the ICLA 6 (Laser Radial), I420, Nacra 15, 29er, IQ Foil, and Kite youth sailors.
 The event is a three-day clinic and regatta with goals to improve boat speed, boat handling, starting skills, tactics/strategy, rules comprehension, and regatta mindset.
 The program will consist of lectures and on-the-water drills.
 The clinic will conclude with a one-day regatta.
-This event usually occurs at the end of March and includes an application process.
+This event usually occurs in March and includes an application process.
 Click here for info.

 Please visit these websites to learn more about national and international events in several classes of boats: